-- Trinity is 2-0 in overtime games this season and is 8-3 in front of its home crowd this season.
+- Trinity is 2-0 in overtime games this season and is 12-3 in tilts outside of Hartford this winter.

-- The Bantams enter the NCAA Tournament leading the NESCAC in scoring defense this year, surrendering just over 63 points per game.
-Trinity also ranks second in the league in both rebounding margin (+7.8) and is tied for tops in the NESCAC in field goal percentage defense (38.3 %).
+- The Bantams enter the Sweet 16 leading the NESCAC in scoring defense this year, surrendering just over 62 points per game.
+Trinity is also tops in the league in field goal percentage defense (38.2 %) and is second in the NESCAC in rebounding margin (+8.2).

-- Since losing at Cortland State in the Cortaca Classic on November 22, Trinity has won 17 of 21 games, highlighted by its current six-game winning streak.
-During that stretch, the squad have won six games by double figures.
+- Since losing at Cortland State in the Cortaca Classic on November 22, Trinity has won 20 of 24 games, highlighted by its current two-game winning streak.
+During that stretch, the squad have won seven games by double figures.

 - Trinity started the year with back-to-back games scoring at least 80 points for the first time under fifth-year Head Coach James Cosgrove.
 The last time the Bantams opened a season with two straight games scoring 80 or more points was during the 2004-05 campaign.

 NCAA Tournament Bracket